Kachur Family Recipes

 Green Bean Casserole

 A dead simple way to cheat at eating vegetables.
 This recipe isn’t so much a Kachur tradition as is the idea of tasty vegetable casseroles.
-Enjoy!

 Fast Facts